lbfm-rwth/gap-lesson/_episodes/05-small-groups.md

 ~~~
 {: .source}

-The following example demonstrates how the output now may be controlled
+The following example demonstrates how the output may be controlled
 by switching the info level for `InfoSmallGroupsSearch`:

 ~~~